ujjwalbarange/ujjwalbarange/ReadMe.md

 ## 💫 About Me:
+I am a driven **Electronics & Telecommunication Engineering** student.
+Currently in my **2nd year (4th semester)**, I focus on the synergy between hardware and software development.

-I am a driven B.Tech student passionate about the intersection of hardware and software. <br>Currently, I am focusing my technical expertise on Mesa POS, a QR-code-based ordering and Point of Sale system designed to modernize and streamline cafe operations.<br>With a deep-rooted foundation in Python and Electronics Engineering, I thrive on solving complex problems—whether it’s simulating circuits in LTspice, building embedded systems with Arduino, or architecting scalable software solutions.
+My flagship project is **Mesa POS**, a QR-code-based ordering and Point of Sale system designed to modernize cafe operations.
+I have a strong foundation in **Python** and enjoy solving technical challenges ranging from LTspice simulations to building scalable software solutions with **FastAPI** and **Node.js**.

+ I thrive on solving complex problems—whether it’s simulating circuits in **LTspice**, building embedded systems with **Arduino**, or architecting working model with **ESP** and **Raspberry Pi**scalable software solutions.

 ## 🌐 Socials: